TapResearch/slate/source/includes/_campaign.md

 id | Integer | This is the unique campaign identifier.
-You will need to use this parameter to get campaign details or update a specific campaign. name | String | Name of the campaign cpi | String | This is the amount you will payout per complete. incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. status | Integer | This value will be returned as a 2(Active), 3(Complete), or 5(Paused). length_of_interview | Integer | How many minutes will it take to complete the survey?
+You will need to use this parameter to get campaign details or update a specific campaign. name | String | Name of the campaign cpi | String | This is the amount you will payout per complete. days_in_field | Integer | Number of days this campaign will be in the field.
+This value will be used to estimate feasibility for each associated campaign quota. incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. status | Integer | This value will be returned as a 2(Active), 3(Complete), or 5(Paused). length_of_interview | Integer | How many minutes will it take to complete the survey?